nusratmomita/nusratmomita/README.md

 <ul>
   <li>Building a group project named Synchro with Nexh>js and MongoDB.</li>
   <li>Working on a full-stack project named "Aroggo", which is an e-commerce medical site, where I am improving the current UI and adding extra features.</li>
-  <li>Currently I am also exploring Next.Js ti upgrade my skills in web development.</li>
+  <li>Currently, I am also exploring Next.js to upgrade my skills in web development.</li>
 </ul>

 <br/>